pnp/PnP-Tools/Solutions/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

+- Lowered minimal .Net framework version from 4.7 to 4.5.1
 - Expose the swap pages logic so that it can be used by folks using the page transformation engine

 ## [October release (prod) - version 1.0.1810.0]